Two ways mobile payment systems can help small businesses grow

 When discussing mobile payments, it's helpful to segment the discussion into two categories: acceptance, and payments.
 Mobile payments generally refers to the ability of consumers to pay for their goods and services with a mobile wallet like Apple Pay.
 The most popular mobile payment services from major players including Apple, Google and Samsung are actively competing for the hearts, minds and wallets of consumers and merchant businesses alike.
 Taking advantage of the push for mobile payments can give your business a competitive advantage by delivering on consumer's desires to pay with their phones.

-Mobile payment acceptance refers to the ability to take payments without a standard POS system or payment terminal.
+Mobile credit card processing refers to the ability to take payments without a standard POS system or payment terminal.
 With mobile acceptance, merchants themselves are mobile, and can process payments away from their brick and mortar locations, if they even have a physical store.
 This form of mobile payments requires a simple card reader device that plugs into a smartphone or tablet.

 Mobile payment acceptance systems have a lot of applications when it comes to on-the-go selling at shows, festivals and other events.
 But mobile payments also have the capability to change the DNA of a young company, making it faster, more nimble – and ready to grow.